 However, service architectures have become quite popular for complex applications in the past few years.
 They provide a modular style based on the philosophy of dividing overwhelming software projects into smaller and more controllable parts.
 The advantage of highly specialized applications gained prominence among developers but introduces new challenges to the IT operation.

 However, with the advent of Kubernetes and the Cloud Native development philosophy, a couple of new possibilities emerged to run those service-based applications even better.
 Kubernetes is a wonderful answer for just as many IT operation requirements as Django is for web development.
 The inherent monolithic design of Django can be tempting to roll out recurring operation patterns with each application.
 It’s not about getting Django to run in a Kubernetes cluster (you may have already solved this), it’s about integrating Django as tightly as possible with Kubernetes in order to harness the full power of that platform.
-Creating the most robust, scalable and secure applications with Django by leveraging the existing expertise of our favourite framework is the main goal of this initiative.
+Creating the most robust, scalable and secure applications with Django by leveraging the existing expertise of our favorite framework is the main goal of this initiative.